SEND and Learning Support

 For more information, see our Speech and Language Q&A document.

-You will find the relevant SEND Policies attached below which details information and guidance on the SEND Department, processes and procedures and the support SEND students may receive.
+You will find the relevant SEND Policies attached below which details information and guidance on the SEND Department, processes and procedures and the support students with SEND may receive.